 - Social Marketing

-The CRM module is a crucial tool that allows businesses to manage their contacts and communication with customers.
+The CRM module is a crucial tool for businesses to manage their contacts and customer communication.

 It can track everything from initial emails, phone calls, or messages on social media channels.
 Its robust analytical features help businesses improve the customer experience at each stage from start to end, with increased retention rates.